Analysis | All About the U.S. Separating Families at Its Border: QuickTake

 To contact the reporters on this story: Arit John in Washington at ajohn34@bloomberg.net;Jennifer Epstein in Washington at jepstein32@bloomberg.net

-To contact the editors responsible for this story: Kevin Whitelaw at kwhitelaw@bloomberg.net, Laurie Asséo
+To contact the editors responsible for this story: Joe Sobczyk at jsobczyk@bloomberg.net, Anne Cronin, Laurie Asséo

 ©2018 Bloomberg L.P.